 Under the Ethics in Government Act of 1978 (the Act) at 5 U.S.C. app., § 101(f)(3), officers and employees in the executive branch who occupy a position "not under the General Schedule, for which the rate of basic pay is equal to or greater than 120 percent of the minimum rate of basic pay payable for GS-15 of the General Schedule" must file a public financial disclosure report (public report or SF 278).
 In prior guidance, OGE interpreted the phrase "rate of basic pay" for public financial disclosure purposes to mean the "lowest step or entry level pay authorized for a particular pay grade or range."
-OGE Informal Advisory Letter 98 x 2.
-In that opinion, OGE noted according to the legislative history of the determining who should file an SF 278 is based on "an employee's level of responsibility as indicated by the grade within which his pay is set."1 employees, the structure of the systems varies from agency to agency.
+See Office of Government Ethics (OGE) Informal Advisory Letter 98 x 2.
+In that opinion, OGE noted that according to the legislative history of the Act, determining who should file an SF 278 is based on "an employee's level of responsibility as indicated by the grade within which his pay is set."

+Because non-standard pay systems generally are designed to give agencies flexibility in assigning a rate of pay to its employees, the structure of the systems varies from agency to agency.
 Some non-standard pay systems provide higher pay to assist in the recruitment and retention of employees with specialized expertise.
-Other pay systems are designed to implement pay-for-performance principles.
-OGE has been concerned that, under these systems, it may no longer be clear whether pay is still an accurate indicator of level of responsibility.
+Other pay systems are designed to implement pay for performance principles.
+OGE has been concerned that under these systems, it may no longer be clear whether pay is still an accurate indicator of level of responsibility.